Address and Map

 If you're travelling by foot, you can access Parliament by Westminster and Waterloo bridges.
 Both are wheelchair accessible, as are the Golden Jubilee pedestrian bridges (the old Hungerford Bridge), which connect the South Bank with Victoria Embankment.

 Members of the public cannot bring bicycles into the parliamentary estate.
 Public bicycle racks are a short distance away outside 7 Millbank.
-There are Cycle hire docking stations situated in Smith Square, which is a 5 minute walk away from Parliament, and on Abingdon Green, opposite Victoria Tower Garden.
+There are Cycle hire docking stations situated in Smith Square, which is a 5 minute walk away from Parliament, and on Abingdon Green, opposite Victoria Tower Gardens.